 For a more targeted approach the video testimonial is a very powerful but underused format.

 Video is a particularly powerful medium for capturing testimonials.
-Let’s face it, written testimonials can be written by anyone, but on video you can tell from watching the facial expressions whether someone is being genuine.
+Let's face it, written testimonials can be written by anyone, but on video you can tell from watching the facial expressions whether someone is being genuine.
 Also, because the audience is being addressed directly, video testimonials are more likely to maintain views and create a personal connection with your product and service.
 Video testimonials are even more powerful if the person is popular.
-Here is a great blog on the power of testimonials:

 Whether you use talking head, panel discussions, vox pops or video testimonials, video interviews are a great format for adding credibility and authority to your promotional campaign.
 Talking heads and panel will generate excitement around conference or presentation.
-Vox pops emphasizes that you are in tune with popular opinion and video testimonials will add legitimacy to what you have to offer.
+Vox pops emphasises that you are in tune with popular opinion and video testimonials will add legitimacy to what you have to offer.